Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Layers/MapImageSublayerQuery/readme.md

 ## How to use the sample

-Specify a minimum population in the input field (values under 1810000 will produce a selection in all layers) and click the query button to query the sublayers in the current view extent.
+Specify a minimum population in the input field (values under 1810000 will produce a selection in all layers) and tap the query button to query the sublayers in the current view extent.
 After a short time, the results for each sublayer will appear as graphics.

 ## How it works